What is pityriasis alba?

 Researchers have not reached any conclusions about the relationship of pityriasis alba to the following:

 - Excessive or inadequate bathing

-- Low levels of serum copper
+- Low levels of serum copper and other trace elements

-- Malassezia yeasts (which produce a metabolite, pityriacitrin, that inhibits tyrosinase thus causing hypopigmentation)
+- Malassezia yeasts (which produce a metabolite, pityriacitrin, that inhibits tyrosinase thus causing hypopigmentation).